a2ooh/Alexs-Portfolio/README.md

 ##### [Analysis of Worldwide Video Games Sales](https://github.com/alejandroarellano1/Alexs-Portfolio/blob/main/Analysis-of-Worldwide-Video-Game-Sales.pdf)
 - Analysis of worldwide video game sales by region, console, and genre.
+- Completed in R

 ##### [Prediciton of International Bittering Units of Beer using Box-Cox and Gamma](https://github.com/alejandroarellano1/Alexs-Portfolio/blob/main/Analysis%20of%20Beer%20IBU%20with%20Gamma%20and%20Box-Cox.pdf)
 - Predictive analysis of IBU value for specific beer profile based on Box-Cox transformation and Gamma regression
+- Completed in R